Xamarin.Forms User Interface Views

 DataPages provide an API to quickly and easily bind a data source to pre-built views.
 List items and detail pages will automatically render the data, and be customized using themes.

 DatePicker allows a user to select a date within a specified range.
-It is implemented using the date picker supported by the particular platform that the program is run on.
+It is implemented using the date picker supported by the particular platform that the application is run on.

-How to incorporate graphics and game engine visuals into a Xamarin.Forms application.
+How to incorporate graphics into a Xamarin.Forms application using SkiaSharp.

 Images can be shared across platforms with Xamarin.Forms, they can be loaded specifically for each platform, or they can be downloaded for display.